-Modules and Path Pattens used by Repository Layouts
+Modules and Path Patterns used by Repository Layouts

 To support smart module management, Artifactory must construct module information for stored files.
-Artifactory construct this information based on path pattern information defined as part of Repository Layout configuration (detailed below).
+Artifactory constructs this information based on path pattern information defined as part of the Repository Layout configuration (detailed below).

 A module is comprised of various sub-elements or fields, which are typically expressed in the path of a stored artifact.